citusdata/citus_docs/reference/metadata_tables.rst

        102010 |          1 |           0 | localhost |    12347 |           5
        102010 |          1 |           0 | localhost |    12345 |           6
        102011 |          1 |           0 | localhost |    12345 |           7

+  That information is now available by joining pg_dist_placement with :ref:`pg_dist_node <pg_dist_node>` on the groupid.
+For compatibility Citus still provides pg_dist_shard_placement as a view.
+However we recommend using the new, more normalized, tables when possible.

 Shard Placement States